-This track teaches skills for knowledge representation and for semantic interoperability among various data within and across multiple scales.
-Students will demonstrate competency in (a) representing a variety of data for computation and analytics, (b) implementing biomedical (and other) data standards, terminologies, and ontologies for achieving SI in various settings (c) developing biomedical information systems that require SI (e.g., data integration) (d) exchanging biomedical data in a semantically consistent manner (e.g., Health information exchange), (e) developing novel methods for semantic and metadata discovery and mapping using advanced computing/Big Data approaches.
+Standards & Interoperability (S&I) Methods teaches skills, knowledge and theories for knowledge representation and for semantic interoperability among various data within and across multiple scales.
+Students must demonstrate competency in (a) representing a variety of data for computation and analytics, (b) implementing biomedical (and other) data standards, terminologies, and ontologies for achieving S&I in various settings, (c) developing biomedical information systems that require S&I (e.g., data integration), (d) exchanging biomedical data in a semantically consistent manner (e.g., Health Information Exchange), and (e) developing novel methods for semantic and metadata discovery and mapping using advanced computing/Big Data approaches.

 - Semantic Interoperability SIG